collective/collective.geo.geographer/collective/geo/geographer/README.rst

     >>> geo.crs is None
     True

-Now set the location geometry to type "Point" and coordinates 105.08 degrees West, 40.59 degrees North using setGeoInterface()
+Now set the location geometry to type *Point* and coordinates *105.08 degrees West, 40.59 degrees North* using :func:`setGeoInterface <IWritableGeoreference.setGeoInterface>`

     >>> geo.setGeoInterface('Point', (-105.08, 40.59))

-A georeferenced object has "type" and "coordinates" attributes which should give us back what we put in.
+A georeferenced object has *type* and *coordinates* attributes which should give us back what we put in.

     >>> geo.type